Updated May 28, 2020.

-A flexible traveler is a happier traveler!
+A flexible traveler is a happy traveler!
 Travelers are an interesting bunch.
 We come from all backgrounds, all over the world, and all chosen walks of life.
 But no matter what kind of traveler you are, whether you’re working the system for Business Class upgrades or just trying to find the cheapest tickets to anywhere in the world, savvy travelers are above all flexible.
 Here are 5 ways you can improve your globe trotting experience with a little flexibility!
 A happy traveler…

 1. Is Flexible on Dates and Times